-A grantor to a section 509(a)(3) supporting organization, acting in good faith, can rely on this letter in determining whether the organization is a Type I, Type II, or Type III organization.
-The grantor also can rely on certain representations made by the organization, or can rely on a written reasoned opinion of counsel of either the grantor or the organization that the organization is a functionally integrated Type III supporting organization.
+A grantor to a section 509(a)(3) supporting organization, acting in good faith, can rely on this letter in determining whether the organization is a Type I, Type II, Type III functionally integrated, or Type III non-functionally integrated supporting organization.
 See Rev. Proc.
 2011-33, 2011-25 I.R.B.
-887, Notice 2006-109.
+887.